 The police will begin opening the roads as the participants complete the different sections of the course.
 At 2:15 p.m. all streets will be re-opened to traffic; aid stations and the finish line will be dismantled.
 When the road is re-opened, participants must move to the sidewalks and obey local traffic laws.

 Medical crews/teams will be on the course and in the finish line compound.
 Medical personnel and ambulances will be on the course during the event.
 Competitors unable to finish should walk to the next aid station and seek help.

-After you cross the finish line, you will enter The Milk 2 Go Sport Recovery Zone for your post-race refreshments.
-Dairyland has partnered with us this year to provide the NEW Milk 2 Go Sport Milk Protein Shake to participants.
-Milk 2 Go Sport is made with milk, contains 26 grams of protein, electrolytes and 5 essential nutrients and vitamins.
-Runners can relax and re-fuel post race in The Milk 2 Go Sport Recovery Zone with free Chocolate and Vanilla samples.
-For more information, visit www.Milk2GoSport.ca.
+After you cross the finish line, you will enter The Dairyland Recovery Zone for your post-race refreshments.
+Dairyland has partnered with us this year to provide Chocolate milk to participants.
+With its 52 grams of carbohydrates and 18 grams of protein per 500mL serving, Dairyland Chocolate milk provides you with essential nutrients that will help your body recover.
+Runners can relax and re-fuel post race in The Dairyland Recovery Zone with free Chocolate milk samples.
+For more information, visit www.dairyland.ca.

 Massage therapists will be available for a fee at the Victoria Conference Centre - $20.00 for 15 minutes.
 Book your post-race massage with your registration.
 Note: space is not guaranteed to participants registering on race weekend.
 Register early.
 After you finish your race and collect your post-race refreshments, check in at the massage desk on Level 2 of the Victoria Conference Centre.
 Participants will be treated in order of arrival.